Medically Reviewed

 Understanding Impulse Control Disorders

 • Intermittent explosive disorder: This disorder, also known as IED, is characterized by persistent impulsive and angry outbursts.
 The person may be violent or aggressive toward people, animals, or property.
 These tirades may only last about a half hour and are usually triggered by a minor issue with someone the person knows.
 The outbursts may result in legal or financial issues, disrupt a person’s interpersonal relationships, cause significant distress, and potentially result in problems at work or school.
-According to Harvard Healtharound 5% to 7% of Americans will suffer from IED at some point in their lifetime.1,2,4
+According to one study from the National Institute of Mental Health, IED may be more prevalent than previously thought, with as many as 7.3% of adults in the U.S. being affected in their lifetimes.1,2,4

 • Oppositional defiant disorder: A person with oppositional defiant disorder (ODD) frequently loses their temper, is easily annoyed, and often becomes angry or resentful.
 They challenge authority figures, flout rules, bother other people on purpose, and blame other people for their problems.
 As a result of these behaviors, the person suffers problems at work and school, and socially.
 Symptoms may appear as early as preschool.
-The prevalence rate is estimated to be around 3.3%.1,2
+The prevalence rate of lifetime ODD rates in an adult community sample was 10.2%.1,2

 • Conduct disorder: Conduct disorder consists of persistent behavior that violates social rules.
 The person may be aggressive toward people or animals, destroy other people’s property, lie or steal, or violate rules, such as run away or skip school at an early age.
 The behavior causes serious problems at school or socially.
 People are usually not diagnosed with this disorder over the age of 18.
 Adults with these symptoms are diagnosed with antisocial personality disorder.
 The prevalence rate is estimated to be about 4%.1,2